Vaseegara: Release

-Vaseegara was released on 14 January 2003, during Pongal, and opened alongside several prominent films such as Dhool and Anbe Sivam.
-The film grossed ₹8 crore during its lifetime, and India Today estimated it suffered a loss of ₹5 crore.
+Vaseegara was released on 14 January 2003, during Pongal.
+The film grossed around ₹8 crore during its lifetime, and India Today estimated it suffered a loss of ₹5 crore.

 Critical reception

-Sify gave 3 stars out of 5 and stated "Vaseegara is Romantic-Comedy entertainment that leaves you with a smile on your face", calling it "a perfect outing with your family this festival season".
+Sify appreciated the film as a welcome break from the masala films Vijay was known for and also praised the music, adding, "If you like to see a good love story and if you are a Vijay fan then go ahead and see it".
 Ananda Vikatan rated the film 41 out of 100.
-Franco of Nowrunning.com stated "I strongly believe Vijay has never been so hilarious before [...] all the characters have done their part well, especially Puppy" and rated 3 stars out of 5.
 Visual Dasan of Kalki wrote even if you remove the small flaws, Vaseegara is half a poem and the rest is prose.
 Malini Mannath of Chennai Online wrote "The film opens interestingly enough, the earlier scenes being lively and enjoyable.
 It’s more to do with the characterisation of the hero than the situations. [..]
 But then the narration proceeds on the same plane, there are hardly any exciting moments in the script, and it all becomes a bit too monotonous in the end".

-Indiainfo wrote "Though the storyline is very thin it is the presentation that is refreshing.
+Indiainfo wrote, "Though the storyline is very thin it is the presentation that is refreshing.
 Director Selvabharathy has done commendable job.
 Though Vijay is no match to Venkatesh, he has given honest performance.
 Sneha is okay.
 Music by S A Rajkumar fails to rise above the ordinary, while the cinematography by Balasubramaniam deserves mention.
 Gayathri Jayaram, the other heroine, has nothing but couple of scenes".
 Cinesouth wrote "There is nothing remarkably different about this film from all his [Vijay] other recent releases.
 Its the usual single-lined story, a soggy screenplay and a very ordinary direction".
 Deccan Herald wrote "The script is a bit different from the normal romantic films and the director has treated the subject well.
 However, at times one can see the shades of overacting by the lead characters in trying to evoke laughter".